 Hey-yo, I’m John, a Rochester photographer.
 You hopefully guessed that.
 I really just like to have fun and help everyone around me have fun too.
-I usually have an off-color joke for you, but I can read my audience and won’t drop an f-bomb to your parents or boss – unless they drop one first.
+I usually have an off-color joke for you, but I can read my audience and won’t drop an f-bomb around your kids or boss – unless they drop one first.

 Geeky things are my jam, especially Doctor Who.
 My excellent wife threw me a sweet Doctor Who themed birthday party with a ginormous TARDIS cake, it was waaay too much for the number of people.
 I was eating stale cake for weeks.
 I am definitely not one to waste cake.
 I’ll pretty much do anything for cake.

 My wifey Anna and I have two kids.
 Wacky and crazy doesn’t start to describe them, but it gives you a good picture (get it, because I’m a photographer).
 My son loves LEGOs and is funny and clever as hell.
 He acts like he doesn’t dig my dad jokes but we all know he does.
-My daughter adores her brother and loves to dance.
-She protects him from our cat, Lucy.
+My daughter is too funny for her own good and loves to dance.
+During the pandemic we did what most people did and got a dog.
+That little corgi is just the cutest but he’s not nearly as funny as the humans.

 What You Need in a Rochester Photographer